 Intended for regular visitors, particularly business people, who enter Kenya several times a year.
 Valid for 6 months or one year.
 The visa is issued by the Director of Immigration Services in Nairobi, and can be applied for directly at the Ministry of Immigration in Nairobi.
 It can also be applied for through the Mission in Geneva, in which case processing takes 1-2 months.

-The following documents are required for a multiple entry (This documents should be in doubles):
+Requirements for a multiple entry visa (This documents should be in doubles):

-- Two Passport copies (valid at least six months after the final return) + copy of the page containing the biographical data, and of the page(s) containing previous multiple entry visa(s), if any.
+- Two Passport copies (valid at least six months after the final return) Enclose a copy of the page containing the biographical data, and of the page(s) containing previous multiple entry visa(s), if any.

 - Two copies of resident permit if the applicant is not a Swiss National.